RNCryptor/RNCryptor/README.md

     github "RNCryptor/RNCryptor" "~> 4.0"

-Don't forget to copy and link `RNCryptor.framework` and at least copy `CommonCrypto.framwork`.
-(You can link the Carthage version of `CommonCrypto.framework`.
-It doesn't matter.)
+Don't forget to embed `RNCryptor.framework`.

 This approach will not work for OS X commandline apps.